codevakure/void-clone/cleanup-docs/TELEMETRY_SURVEYS_CRASH_REPORTING_GUIDE.md

 # Telemetry, Surveys & Crash Reporting Configuration Guide

-This guide explains how to configure telemetry collection, user surveys, and crash reporting in Void Editor.
+This guide explains how to configure telemetry collection, user surveys, and crash reporting in Zap Editor.
 These features help collect usage data, user feedback, and crash information to improve the editor experience.

 ## Overview

-Telemetry, surveys, and crash reporting in Void are configured through the `product.json` file in the following sections:
+Telemetry, surveys, and crash reporting in Zap are configured through the `product.json` file in the following sections:

 - `enableTelemetry` - Global telemetry enable/disable flag
 - `enabledTelemetryLevels` - Granular telemetry level controls